kaltura/playkit-android-youbora/README.md

 # playkit-android-youbora

+Youbora provides a business intelligence solution for broadcasters, OTTs, telcos and media to support your business decisions and drive performance.
+The ability to harness data across various integrated capabilities and services has become increasingly important to support multiple organizations across a video business, including marketing, and to drive consumer engagement and loyalty.

+The Youbora player plugin is integrated with the Kaltura player.
+The plugin listens and reports all the different player states in the current video session to Youbora Analytics.
+By taking all the data from inside the player, Youbora Analytics is capable of measuring the quality of the video experience from its source, the end user, and in turn analyzing the delivery process end to end.

 * Once you have a player instance you may want to be able to track playback behaviour and playback trends.